JOBP1/fedora-network-configuration/README.md

         1800       ; Retry
         604800     ; Expire
         86400 )    ; Minimum TTL
-@   IN  NS  ns1.example.com.
+@   IN  NS  ns1.labnetwork.com.
 @   IN  A   192.168.1.1
 www IN  A   192.168.1.2
+mail IN A   192.168.1.30

 Check configuration:

 sudo named-checkconf /etc/named.conf
-sudo named-checkzone example.com /var/named/example.com.zone
+sudo named-checkzone labnetwork.com /var/named/example.com.zone
+labnetwork.com.zone

 Start and enable BIND: